Rappetor/Sovol-SV08-Mainline/README.md

 ```bash
 cd "$HOME/klipper" && ./update_klipper_mcus_sv08.sh
 ```
+> [!NOTE]
+> Some users have reported to make sure nothing is keeping Klipper busy (like an open web session to Mainsail/Fluidd or some app using Klipper) or it might get stuck on 'Attempting to connect to bootloader' when flashing.
+> So if you want the best chance of success; close mainsail or any other things that might keep the printer/Klipper busy, maybe even reboot before you want to flash and run the automatic update script.

 8. In the MCU updater menu choose option 1 'HOST MCU'.
 In the menuconfig screen for the **`HOST`**,choose the following option(s) and add `PA1,PA3` on the last line (_GPIO pins_ , if you want _MCU fan and light_ during boot), when ready press Q to quit & save.
 Continue to follow instructions and flash the HOST MCU.<br>